 - Building strong customer relationships

-By placing and selling ad inventory in your email newsletters, your revenue team can secure a steady stream of revenue by leveraging existing assets and customer relationships.
-Furthermore, with solutions like native ads, it’s easy to monetize email without a complete strategy or design overhaul.
+By placing and selling ad inventory in your email newsletters, your revenue team can secure a steady revenue stream by leveraging existing assets and customer relationships.
+Furthermore, with solutions like native ads, it’s easy to monetize email without a design overhaul.
 Learn more about our native ad solution, Native Ad Blueprints, on our dedicated solution page.

 Similarly, marketing departments can continue to nurture customer relationships through email ads.
 Marketing teams can use their ad slots to promote their most relevant products or offers to their newsletter readers when newsletter advertising demand is low.

 So while revenue teams boast incremental revenue, the marketing team can delight in new subscribers or customers, and both teams secure data that speaks to audience engagement and interest.
-Armed with these insights and a growing first-party data footprint, together these teams can unlock tremendous growth for their organization.
+Together with these insights and a growing first-party data footprint, these teams can unlock tremendous growth for their organization.

 There are a few different options to consider depending on your business goals.

 Direct-sold: A direct-sold campaign is when an advertiser and publisher have directly contracted an agreement.
 A direct deal is a good fit for publishers with a large team who can manage additional inventory and trafficking.

 Open exchange: If you want to reach a wider network of advertisers, this option allows you to choose which demand side platform can access your inventory.
 Several advertisers can compete for your inventory via the open exchange.

 Deals and packages: Finally, you can maximize niche audiences and inventory by offering seasonal, audience, or content-based deals and packages.
 Entice advertisers willing to pay a premium for highly convertible and unique audiences.